metablaster/WindowsFirewallRuleset/README.md

 and hit enter to skip current ruleset.

-2. Inside powershell navigate to folder containing the ruleset script you want, and execute individual Powershell script.
+2. Inside powershell navigate to folder containing the ruleset script you want, and execute individual PowerShell script.

-3. You might want to run `SetupProfile.ps1` to apply default firewall behavior if it's not set already, or you can do it manually in GPO but with limited power.
+3. You might want to run `SetupProfile.ps1` afterwards to apply default firewall behavior if it's not set already, or you can do it manually in GPO but with limited power.
 "limited power" means `SetupProfile.ps1` configures some firewall parameters which can't be adjusted in firewall GUI.